Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Physical equipment represents a significant investment decision for your business.

 Clover offers a range of proprietary devices.
-The Clover Mini serves countertop needs at around $799, while the portable Clover Flex runs approximately $599.
-For full-service restaurants or high-volume retailers, the Clover Station starts at $1,499 and includes a larger display with additional peripherals.
+The portable Clover Flex runs approximately $599, the Clover Mini serves countertop needs at around $799, and the Clover Station starts at $1,499 for full-service restaurants or high-volume retailers.
+Source: Clover's official website, accessed August 2026.

 Stripe provides POS hardware through Stripe Terminal, with a card reader starting at $59 and countertop options around $249.
-This gives businesses hardware options without Clover's upfront investment.
+Source: Stripe's official website, accessed August 2026.

-For businesses seeking hardware-free alternatives, JIM turns your iPhone into a payment terminal with Tap to Pay technology.
-At a flat 1.99% per transaction with instant payouts to your JIM Visa Prepaid Card, it eliminates hardware costs entirely while maintaining full mobility.
+For businesses seeking hardware-free alternatives, JIM turns your iPhone into a contactless payment terminal with Tap to Pay technology.
+Disclosure: JIM is the payment platform that publishes this article.
+At a flat 1.99% per transaction with instant payouts to your JIM Visa Prepaid Card, JIM eliminates hardware costs entirely while maintaining full mobility.

 Point of Sale System Features